NCAR/VAPOR/docs/usage/imageRenderer/README.rst

 Georeferenced Images
 --------------------

-Georeferenced images may be selected for rendering in the Appearance tab.
+Georeferenced images may be selected in the Appearance tab.
 Vapor comes bundled with two georeferenced image products: *NaturalEarth*, and *BigBlueMarble*.
+However these are global images that may not have the resolution you need, depending on the size of your simulation domain.

-If an image contains transparency, this transparency can be toggled with the *Ignore transparency* checkbox.
-Vapor's BigBlueMarble contains transparency over its ocean regions so that sub-surface ocean models may be viewed alongside land masses.
+The example below (makeGeotiff.py) will show you how to generate your own georeferenced image using NASA's WorldView map server.

 .. include:: commonControls/heightVariable.rst